From the Nash--Kuiper Theorem of Isometric Embeddings to the Euler Equations for Steady Fluid Motions: Analogues, Examples, and Extensions: Introduction

-The paper has four sections after this Introduction. $\S 2$ provides the basic background on the isometric embedding problem and the surface theory. $\S 3$ presents a link between the smooth surfaces isometrically embedded into $\R^3$ and the solutions of the steady compressible Euler equations.
-Then, in $\S 4$ we study the same problem in $\S 3$ under the non-$C^2$ setting by a renormalization method.
-We identify the renormalized limit of Nash--Kuiper iterations as weak solutions for the Euler equations.
-Finally, in $\S 5$ we extend the above results to higher dimensions.
+First, \S\ref{sec: prelim} contains background materials on the isometric embedding problem. \S\ref{sec: 2d} presents a link between smooth isometrically embeddings of a surface $(M,g)$ into $\R^3$ and solutions to the steady compressible Euler equations on $(M,g)$.
+In \S\ref{sec: examples}, two families of special examples for the general theory established in \S\ref{sec: 2d} are presented.
+Next, in \S\ref{sec: Irrotational Chaplygin gas on the flat torus} we discuss the same fluid dynamical PDE as in earlier sections on the flat torus or on its irregularly isometrically embedded image in $\R^3$.
+In \S\ref{sec: renorm} we discuss one possible correspondence between irregular isometric embeddings and steady Euler equations.
+In particular, we introduce a renormalisation process of successive rescaling and identify the ``renormalised limit'' of Nash--Kuiper iterations as weak solutions to the Euler equations.
+Finally, some preliminary results on extensions to manifolds of higher dimensions are reported in \S\ref{sec: multi D}.